KENC0DE/requirement-analysis/README.md

 - **Reliability**: The system should be reliable, with minimal downtime and the ability to recover quickly from failures.
 - **Security**: The system should ensure the security of user data, including personal information and payment details, through encryption and secure authentication mechanisms.
 - **Usability**: The user interface should be intuitive and easy to navigate for both customers and hotel managers, providing a seamless experience across different devices and platforms.

+## Use Case Diagrams

+### What are Use Case Diagrams?

+Use Case Diagrams are a type of Unified Modeling Language (UML) diagram that visually represent the interactions between users (actors) and the system.
+They illustrate the various use cases (functionalities) that the system provides and how different actors interact with these use cases.
+Use Case Diagrams help in understanding the functional requirements of a system and serve as a communication tool between stakeholders and developers.

+### Benefits of Use Case Diagrams

+- **Clarity**: They provide a clear and concise way to capture and communicate the functional requirements of a system.
+- **Visualization**: They help in visualizing the interactions between users and the system, making it easier to identify and understand the system's functionalities.
+- **Documentation**: They serve as a useful documentation tool that can be referred to throughout the development lifecycle.
+- **Stakeholder Communication**: They facilitate better communication between stakeholders, including clients, developers, and project managers, ensuring that everyone has a common understanding of the system's requirements.